Achierius/aolc/README.md

 This is where the aforementioned small amount of C code is located.
 Currently, also includes stub-implementations of any standard functions which have yet to be implemented internally in assembly.
+### /lib
+Contains produced static libraries.
+#### /lib/`aolc.a`
+The core library produced by the project; contains all reimplementations of the given libc headers.
+#### /lib/`sys_libc.a`
+Contains re-exported versions of the actual system libc implementations of the given libc headers, prefixed with an underscore -- for use in testing.
 ### /test
 Includes tests for each function within `<string.h>` as defined by the C Standard.
 May end up pulling from GNU and Newlib for help on this front.